In this article, you will learn how to reconcile your trust accounts.

 Reconciling your trust account is a very important aspect of compliance and administration.
-Before we dive right into the creation and processing of a reconciliation, it is important to note that there is a monthly lockout applied to the trust reconciliation process within Actionstep.
+Before we dive right into the creation and processing of reconciliation, it is important to note that there is a monthly lockout applied to the trust reconciliation process within Actionstep.
 This has three unique implications:

 - All the days of the previous month must have been reconciled in a separate reconciliation.
-This means that if your last reconciliation was for the 29th of March, you will need to open a new reconciliation for the period 30 - 31st March (you can do this against a downloaded bank statement) before you can open a new one for April.
+This means that if your last reconciliation was for the 29th of March, you will need to open a new reconciliation for the period 30 - 31st of March (you can do this against a downloaded bank statement) before you can open a new one for April.

 Creating a New Reconciliation